doctor-kat/granola-scraper/README.md

 - start local server in a separate command prompt `serverless dynamodb start --migrate` (pulls table settings from serverless.yaml).
 - run `serverless invoke local -f granolaScraper`.

+### Framework
+granola-scraper originally used aws-sam for local testing and deployment, but was ultimately abandoned due to the large number of incompatibilities.
+Progress is saved for historical documentation in `aws_sam` branch [here](https://github.com/naisho/granola-scraper/blob/aws_sam/README.md).

 ## Use Cases
 ```
     What            When        Where                       View Type